-Cape Fear River Trail is a 8.2 mile moderately trafficked out and back trail located near Fayetteville, NC that features a river and is good for all skill levels.
+Cape Fear River Trail is a 8.2 mile moderately trafficked out and back trail located near Fayetteville, North Carolina that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The trail is a 10-foot wide paved path for walkers, joggers, bicyclists, and others utilizing non-motorized transportation.
 It winds for nearly four miles through a beautiful blend of trees, plants and wildlife with spectacular views of the river.
 The terrain can be flat or slightly hilly.
 In addition to the wooden bridges, including one covered bridge, there is a 700-foot boardwalk through the marsh and wetlands near Clark Park.
 Along the trail are interpretive signs explaining the wildlife and plant life found in the area.
 There are more than 700 species of plants and trees, and 150 species of birds.
 The River Trail area is also home to an unusual combination and diversity of hardwood trees.
 Frogs, lizards and turtles are common sights, with an occasional deer.
 The trail is designated as part of the East Coast Greenway.
 The Greenway is a series of urban trails and greenways that will eventually connect from Maine to Key West, Florida, similar to the Appalachian Trail

 I have hiked hike this Trail numerous times with a 35-pound backpack in preparation for the Appalachian Trail

 Beautiful trail, visit weekly.
 Its heavily trafficked but worth it.

 This is one of my favorite trails in the area, and the addition of the MTB trail only adds to it appeal.
 By my watch, the MTB trail's total distance is around 3.75 miles.
 Does anyone know if that's correct?